mvolkmann/web-translate/README.md

 Run `npm run gentran`.
 This generates the files `es.json` and `fr.json` which will now contain translations for both "Hello" and "some-key".
-Depending on your build process, the app may automatically re-render in the browser.
+Depending on your build process, the application may automatically re-render in the browser.
 When "French" is selected from the dropdown we see "Bonjour" and "Ma clé anglaise" which are